-In fact, the First Church almost got into a rut.
-Then God stirred up persecution against His church to get them out of Jerusalem (Acts 8:1).
+Yet Jesus told the First Church to start in Jerusalem, not finish there.7 In fact, the First Church started to get into a rut of sorts.
+And then God used some intense persecution to get them out of Jerusalem (Acts 8:1).

-The plan couldn't be clearer.
-Empowered by the Spirit, you are to be My witnesses.
+The Master's plan couldn't be clearer.
+Empowered by the Spirit, you are to be My witnesses, He said.
 Start in Jerusalem.
 Go next to Judea and Samaria.
-Then phase #3...
+Then...

 •Keep going to the ends of the earth.
-Think of how that sounded to men who had never been more than 75 miles from home!
+Think of how that sounded to men who likely had never been more than 75 miles from home.
 These were ordinary fishermen from Galilee.
 Family men.
 Blue collar types.
-Jesus looked them in the eye and said, "Here's the plan.
+Yet Jesus looked them in the eye and said, "Here's the plan.
 You are going to the ends of the earth."